osama10/Delivery_Application/README.md

 # Delivery Application
+A sample project where I have implemented a network layer, repository pattern for local persistence, create UI with code and clean architecture

 ## How to run the project
   Please run **pod install** before running the project .
 You may need to update your pod too if you have an older version .
 For that use **pod repo update**